Carlos Zingaro

-Carlos Zíngaro (or Carlos "Zíngaro" Alves, born 15 December 1948 in Lisbon, Portugal) is a Portuguese violinist and electronic musician active in free improvisation.
+Carlos Zíngaro (or Carlos "Zíngaro" Alves, born 15 December 1948) is a Portuguese violinist and electronic musician active in free improvisation.

 Biography

 Zingaro studied classical music at the Lisbon Music Conservatory from 1953 to 1965, and during the years 1967/68 he studied pipe organ at the Sacred Music High School and did studies on musicology and electroacoustic music.
 Also, during the 1960s, he was a member of the Lisbon University Chamber Orchestra.
 In 1967 he formed the musical group PLEXUS.
 Zingaro has performed at many music festivals in Europe, Asia and America.
 He has more than 50 published records under his name or in collaboration with other musicians / composers.

 Zingaro was a founding member and director of the Lisbon art gallery Cómicos from 1984 till 1990, and his work has been exhibited, awarded several prizes for his illustration, comics and paintings, samples of which can be seen on a number of CD sleeves.
 Since 2002 he is the founder and president of experimental arts / music association GRANULAR.